nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 - Has a passion to serve the student community
 - Student who wants to host a rental business for his/her hall
 - Student who wants to help others borrow or loan items
+- Someone who would like to track the gains and losses of each person in the community

 ### 5.2.
 Value proposition